HealthSamurai/documentation/reference/aidbox-forms/layout-dsl.md

 * quantity
 * calculated field

-Aidbox Forms has input-node inference logic based on special properties of the schema.
+Aidbox Forms has input-node inference logic based on special properties of the field schemas.
 But you also have ability to force some input types by specifying sdc-type in SDCDocument field